JujuAdams/Scribble/latest/faq.md

 ## Can I send you donations?
 Are you going to start a Patreon?

 Thank you for wanting to show your appreciation - it really does mean a lot to me personally - but I'm fortunate enough to have a stable income from gamedev.
 I'm not looking to join Patreon as a creator at this moment in time.
 If you'd like to support my work then drop me a credit in your game and/or gimme a shout-out on the social media platform of your choice.

+&nbsp;

+## How do I credit you in my game?

+You may credit me as "Juju Adams" or "JUJU ADAMS", whichever is most appropriate for your game, in any Latin font.
+My MobyGames is [here](https://www.mobygames.com/person/918360/).
+You may **not** use my social media avatar (from Discord or other social media) for any purpose and you should only use my name for a credit.